Aruelius/Google_login/README.md

 # Google_login
-YouTube，Google，Gmail ...
+Here's a Python script that can login to YouTube, Google, Gmail ...
 Google Family Bucket.

 ## How to use
 1. Open ``google_login.py``